TacoTheDank/Scoop/README.md

 Here is the info for the original app by paphonb: https://forum.xda-developers.com/android/apps-games/adb-root-scoop-catch-stack-trace-app-t3888798

+## Contributing

+Yes please!
+I am not really all that knowledgeable in some things.
+Contributions are absolutely appreciated!
+Feel free to tackle open issues, add something neat, etc. whatever you feel like. :)

 ## Bugs

-Please open an issue if you encounter any problems or have a feature request. :) Thank you!
+Please open an issue if you encounter any problems or have a feature request.
+Thank you!

 ## License